timacpp/fuzzy-numbers/README.md

              { 0,                 otherwise

 Addition, subtraction and multiplication work the same way as in real world, but pair-wise.
-Comparison, however, is performed via lexicographical order of [ranks](https://www.researchgate.net/publication/260834079_A_new_method_for_ranking_triangular_fuzzy_numbers).
+Comparison, however, is performed via lexicographical order of their [ranks](https://www.researchgate.net/publication/260834079_A_new_method_for_ranking_triangular_fuzzy_numbers).

 ## About the project